Shipley-Energy/Avoca.AI.Documentation/README.md

 - `500 Internal Server Error`: An error occurred on the server.

 ## Notes
+- **Api Login must be called before any other endpoint.
+The APIKey will be used in the header for all other requests.**
 - Ensure the API key is valid and included in the header.
 - The `BrandType` is the current Brand for the Order.